csound/manual/docs/opcodes/ftset.md

 category:Table Control:Read/Write Operations
 -->
 # ftset
-Sets multiple elements of a table to a given value
+Sets multiple elements of a table to a given value.

 All elements of the table, or a slice (start\:end\:step) can be set at once.
 If all parameters are i-time variables, ftset will run only at init-time.
 Otherwise ftset is executed at each cycle.